Give-a-Go/ai-memory-starter/README.md

    - Couchbase bucket name
 3. **Verify Couchbase Capella cluster is running**
 4. **Run the application**: `python main.py`
-5. **Start chatting with the travel assistant!**
+5. **Start chatting with your AI agent!**
 6. **Type 'quit' or 'exit' to end the session**

-> **Note**: The assistant will automatically connect to your Couchbase Capella cluster and store/retrieve user preferences in real-time.
+> **Note**: The agent will automatically connect to your Couchbase Capella cluster and store/retrieve information in real-time.

 ### Example Conversation

 ```
-> Hi
+> Hi there!
 <<< Assistant: Hello!
-I'm your friendly travel assistant.
-I'm here to help make booking your travel as easy as possible by remembering your preferences.
-How can I assist with your travel plans today?

-> I want to fly to Tokyo next week
-<<< Assistant: That sounds exciting!
-I'd be happy to help you find flights to Tokyo for next week.
-Let me check if I have any of your travel preferences saved and then search for available flights...
+I'm your AI assistant with persistent memory capabilities.
+I can remember information across our conversations.
+How can I help you today?

+> Remember that my favorite color is blue
+<<< Assistant: I'll remember that your favorite color is blue!
+I've saved this information so I can refer to it in future conversations.

+> What's my favorite color?
+<<< Assistant: Your favorite color is blue!
+I remembered that from our earlier conversation.
 ```

 ## Project Structure